-What next to improve estimates for lower respiratory infections?
+What next to improve estimates for other musculoskeletal disorders?

-Future work on the SBoD study will include reviewing the coding and recording of LRI in alternative national datasets.
-The development of the Scottish Primary Care Information Resource (SPIRE) will provide a future source of estimates for incidents of LRI [13].
+Future work on the SBoD study will attempt to refine the estimates of prevalence.
+This work will include reviewing the coding and recording of OMSKD in alternative national and explore local area datasets for information.
+The development of the Scottish Primary Care Information Resource (SPIRE) will help us to improve our estimates of the burden of disease in Scotland [12].
 Further to this, work will be carried out to attempt to derive estimates of severity levels that are dependent on age and that are specific to the Scottish population.

-These improvements are partly dependent on exploring other data sources and reviewing evidence from high quality research that it is relevant to Scotland.
-Please contact the SBoD project team (nhs.healthscotland-sbod-team@nhs.net) for enquiries and suggestions on how to improve our estimates.
+These improvements are partly dependant on exploring other data sources and reviewing evidence from high quality research that it is relevant to Scotland.
+Please contact the SBoD project team (nhs.healthscotland-sbodteam@nhs.net) for enquiries and suggestions on how to improve our estimates.